The quantum mechanics of experiments: The ``Principle of Diminishing Potentialities'' and the Dissipative Nature of the Time-Evolution of States in Quantum Mechanics

 where $t\in \mathbb{R}$ is an arbitrary time.
 The Heisenberg equation \eqref{Heisenberg-1} implies that all these algebras are isomorphic to one another;

 From the definition of these algebras it follows immediately that

-It turns out that, in an isolated \textbf{open} system, a stronger property holds:
+It turns out that, in an isolated \textbf{open} system, a stronger property must hold:

 This property, called \textbf{``Principle of Diminishing/Declining Potentialities''} (PDP), was first introduced (under the name of ``loss of (access to) information'') in \cite{FS}, with the aim of solving the ``Measurement Problem.''
 It can be viewed as a general characterization of isolated \textbf{open} systems, more precisely of \textbf{dissipation} in isolated open systems.
-It turns out that in relativistic Quantum Electrodynamics on even-dimensional Minkowski space-time, with $t$ the time of some ``observer,'' and in limiting theories on Newtonian space-time, $\mathbb{E}^{3}\times \mathbb{R}$, obtained by letting the velocity of light, $c$, tend to $\infty$, PDP is a \textbf{theorem}.
-It follows from results of D.~Buchholz \cite{Buchholz}, who established a fundamental algebraic property under the name of ``Huygens Principle'' that implies PDP, and it continues to hold in the limit $c\rightarrow \infty$, as verified, e.g., in \cite{FGP}.
+(It may seem that PDP is somewhat analogous to Sommerfeld's radiation condition; but this is a false impression: PDP is a \textit{purely algebraic} principle that does not exclude that photons may hit an isolated open system from the outside.
+It is expected to hold on a very general stratum of inital states.)
+It turns out that in relativistic Quantum Electrodynamics on even-dimensional Minkowski space-time, with $t$ the time of some ``observer,''\footnote{more specifically, \textit{Landau's} ``synchronous time,'' which may be determined by the \textit{``mimetic field''} introduced in \cite{C-M}} and in limiting theories on Newtonian space-time, $\mathbb{E}^{3}\times \mathbb{R}$, obtained by letting the velocity of light, $c$, tend to $\infty$, PDP is a \textbf{theorem}.
+It follows from results of D.~Buchholz and J.~E.~Roberts \cite{Buchholz, BR}, who established a fundamental algebraic property under the name of ``Huygens Principle'' that implies PDP, and it continues to hold in the limit $c\rightarrow \infty$, as verified, e.g., in \cite{FGP}.
 It can also be argued to hold on more general space-times in the presence of black holes.
 But, for systems of \textit{massive} matter \textbf{not} coupled to any quantum field with massless modes PDP \textbf{fails}, the algebra $\mathcal{E}_{\geq t}$ is \textbf{independent} of time $t$, and the acquisition of information about such systems in ``measurements'' turns out to be impossible.